makrcat/makrcat/README.md

 📬 To contact me ... violently tear a hole in your wall because that is where I reside

-🔭 I’m currently working on ... as of this moment, [learning] a thing called A-Frame
+🔭 I’m currently working on ... learning how to do some hardware

 🌜 You can expect a new project once every blue moon 🌜